7 things you need to know about being an energy consultant

 For example, your degree could be in:

-Other relevant courses include more general engineering degrees, architecture and surveying - read more by exploring the property and construction sector.
+Other relevant courses include more general engineering degrees, plus architecture and surveying - read more about these two areas by exploring the property and construction sector.

-The Masters from RGU also provides access to an optional 48-week work placement.
+The Masters from RGU also provides access to an optional 12-month work placement, extending the programme to 24 months in total.
 As with all graduate jobs, gaining relevant work experience will help you to get your foot in the door.

 Search for postgraduate courses in energy management.